damapak/ist303_spr2024/week1_03_slide_agile.md

 - Set of guiding principles
 - Response to predominant software development methods and processes at the time
 - "Waterfall" development
+  - Highly specified documents from the start
+  - Planning and Implementation were sequential stages
+  - Failures: projects not meeting needs, developer burnout
+  - response was to make the process more tightly controlled

 ---
 ### [Manifesto for Agile Software Development](https://agilemanifesto.org/)